-- a) increment the SA's managed sequence number by one; - b) place the managed sequence number in the Sequence Number field of the Security Header, unless that SA specifies use of the Initialization Vector field of the Security Header instead; - NOTE The interpretation of a sequence number rollover (to zero) is missionspecific.
-Rollover of the sequence number could be used to signal the end of the acceptable lifetime of a cryptographic key, in order that a key change may be commanded programmatically. - c) complete the Security Header as specified in 4.1.1; - d) apply the SA's authentication bit mask in a bitwise-AND operation against the partial frame, thus resulting in the Authentication Payload; - NOTE The partial frame supplied in the ApplySecurity Payload consists of the portion from the start of the Transfer Frame Primary Header to the end of the Transfer Frame Data Field.
+- a) increment the SA's managed sequence number by one; - b) place the managed sequence number in the Sequence Number field of the Security Header, unless that SA specifies use of the Initialization Vector field of the Security Header instead: - NOTE The interpretation of a sequence number rollover (to zero) is mission-specific.
+Possible interpretations and problems linked with this rollover are discussed in reference [D3]. - c) complete the Security Header as specified in 4.1.1; - d) apply the SA's authentication bit mask in a bitwise-AND operation against the partial frame, thus resulting in the Authentication Payload; - NOTE The partial frame supplied in the ApplySecurity Payload consists of the portion from the start of the Transfer Frame Primary Header to the end of the Transfer Frame Data Field.
 The result is used for the masking operation. - e) compute a MAC over the Authentication Payload; - f) (if necessary) truncate the least-significant bits of the computed MAC, such that the result is of identical length to the MAC field in the Security Trailer; - g) place the computed MAC in the Security Trailer; - h) if the algorithm and mode selected for the SA require the use of fill padding, place the number of fill bytes used into the Pad Length field of the Security Header.